dfinity/agent-js/CONTRIBUTING.md

 Once the changes are merged, you can publish to NPM by running:

-- `npm run build --workspaces`.
+- `pnpm build`.
 Re-building for safety.
-- `npm publish --workspaces`.
+- `pnpm publish`.
 To publish packages to NPM.
   - To do this, you will need publishing authorization under our NPM organization.
 Contact IT if you require access.
   - You can include the `--dry-run` flag to verify the versions and packages before actual publishing.